Vocabulary

 Forewarn (v) — to warn beforehand, in advance.

 Fruition (n) — realisation or fulfilment of something that is desired.
-My plans of becoming a government official have finally came to fruition.
+My plans of becoming a government official have finally come to fruition.

 Grimy (adj) — dirty and unappealing.
 The car’s grimy windows made me depressed.

 Struggle (v) — to fight; to find something difficult to deal with.
-I usually struggle with even the most basic math.
+I usually struggle with even the most basic maths.

 Aisle (n) — space between rows of seats in a bus, theatre.